shutas/IEEEUMich-Card-Reader/README.md

 - Swipe as many MCards.
 The reader will keep track of all uniqnames and swipe counts per event.
 - Type `done` to save and send data.
 The program will safely exit once it successfully sends the email.
 - Type `help` to show the instructions/commands to operate the program.
+- Type `terminate` to end the program without saving or sending data.

 # Uninstallation
 In your terminal, run: